LITDARK/d/BPC/README.md

 # BemaniPatcher-Custom

 A Custom version of BEMANIPatcher.
-Added support for some "N-0" games.
+Added support for "SOME" game releases.

 Live version hosted on [my blog](https://LITDARK.cn/BPC/) and [mon's website](https://mon.im/bemanipatcher/).

 Edited by LITDARK.
 Original README file below.

 ## BemaniPatcher
 A tool to easily apply known hex edits to any binary, with examples for Bemani games.

 Should work on most modern browsers.